bueler/mccarthy/stokes/README.md

 There are several ways to get help:

   * `./flow.py -flowhelp` shows options specific to `flow.py` itself
-  * `./flow.py -mesh glacier.msh -help` lists a large number of PETSc options
+  * `./flow.py -help intro` shows PETSc version information
-  * `./flow.py -mesh glacier.msh -help intro` shows the PETSc version number
+  * `./flow.py -mesh glacier.msh -help` lists a large number of PETSc solver options

-Note that in the latter two usages the `-mesh` option is required in order to advance the program state until a point where a PETSc solver exists.
+The latter form has the `-mesh` option so that the program proceeds to where a PETSc solver exists.

 ## Testing

-Do this in the current directory (`mccarthy/stokes/`):
+Do this:

         $ pytest .